tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 ```

 # Monads

-In a lot of cases we want to convert data in a sequence of stept to something
+In many cases, we need to convert data in a sequence of steps into a different
-else.
-Take this person class for example
+form.
+Consider this `Person` class, for example

 ```csharp
 public record Person